SudoQ/tenordb/README.md

 TenorDB
 =======

-TenorDB is a simple music chord database.
+A simple music chord database.

 The goal of this project is to build a simple yet rich database of music chord related information.